Cuiach/Leave-Manager/readme.txt

 2024.05.08
 To do:
-1. What if a leave is for a future calendar year which does not have leave limit.
+DONE 1.
+What if a leave is for a future calendar year which does not have leave limit.

 2024.05.04
 To do: